바로가기 메뉴 본문 바로가기 주메뉴 바로가기

 Make sure to bring all the required documents for faster and efficient service.

-1. Filled up the legalization application form (one application form per document, check the attachment)
+1. Filll out the legalization application form(one application form per document, please check the attachment).

 2. Documents to be legalized must be original and notarized with the current signature of the Ministry of Foreign Affairs in Nigeria.

-*However educational documents should be notarized with the Ministry of Education and the Ministry of Foreign Affairs in Nigeria. (signatures must not be over 6 months old).
+*However, educational documents must be notarized by both the Ministry of Education and the Ministry of Foreign Affairs in Nigeria(signatures must not be older than six months).

-3. For applicants who wish to legalize the photocopy of their document, A stamp of a "Certified True Copy" from the school, organization or High Court is needed, as well as the notarization from the Ministry of Education and Foreign Affairs (note that photocopies of signatures are not accepted).
+3. Applicants who wish to legalize a photocopy of their document must obtain a "Certified True Copy" stamp from the school, organization or High Court, as well as notarization from the Ministry of Education and Foreign Affair(note that photocopies of signatures are not accepted).
 Additionally, the original documents must be included.

-4. For educational documents (a certificate or a transcript) to be legalized, an ORIGINAL letter of attestation or introduction from the school's registrar or dean (this means that the signature must be original), which states that he or she was once a student of that school and that the certificate is theirs, is needed.
-In the case of a high school student, a letter from your principal.
+4. For educational documents(certificate or transcript) to be legalized, an ORIGINAL letter of attestation or introduction from the school's registrar or dean is required (meaning that the signature must be original).
+The letter must state that the applicant was a student of that school and that the certificate belongs to them.
+In the case of a high school student, a letter from your principal is required.

-6. A photocopy of your international passport data page (a copy of your NIN is acceptable in the case that you do not own an international passport).
+6. A photocopy of your international passport data page(a copy of your NIN is acceptable if you do not possess an international passport).

-8. The Remita from the Ministry of Foreign Affairs (date must match that on the signatures)
+8. The Remita receipt from the Ministry of Foreign Affairs(date must match the date on the signatures).

 PLEASE DO NOT LAMINATE DOCUMENTS TO BE LEGALIZED